 Slow Cooker Steak Burritos

-- onion powder
+- 1/4 tsp. onion powder

-- cooking oil
+- 1 Tbsp. vegetable oil

 - Tortilla Land Tortillas cooked according to package directions

-- Sour cream
+- sour cream

-- Add the salsa to the pan, and with the spatula, scape up any meaty bits off the bottom of the pan.
+- Pour in the salsa into the pan with the beef and scape up any meaty bits off the bottom of the pan.

 - Put the lid on, and set to HIGH for 3 hours.
 Do not open the lid during cooking time.